 - Early Morning Practices Begin.
 We don’t know exactly when off-campus practices gave way to early morning practice on the course itself, but by 1941, teams were limited in their practices to 5am-7am on the course.
 Teams began practicing some time in April.

 - Rundown of Buggies.
-Originally, it was expected that 10 teams would compete, but SigNu ultimately dropped out and it’s unclear if SAE ended up rolling.
+Originally, it was expected that 10 teams would compete, but SigNu ultimately dropped out SAE appears to have dropped out as well.
 For the 8 other orgs, here’s a breakdown of their buggies (2 new, 6 returning):

 - PhiKap – PhiKap built a new buggy for 1941 after failing to get their wheels in time for the 1940 race.
 This new buggy was a 3-wheeler, with a steel frame and colored plastic coating.